Single Mum by Choice: There I was, 38 years old and single

 “We tried to get pregnant for two years with no luck.
 I tried to find the answer to why I did not get pregnant and got my tubes checked at a hospital.
 It turned out that one of my tubes was damaged because of an appendectomy operation I had when I was 16 years old.
 They tried to repair the damage, and I was told that I would still be able to get pregnant with just one tube if the damaged one would still not work.
 This reassured me.
 At that time, I did not know that my relationship with my boyfriend was not going to last.

 There I was, 38 years old and single.
 All the dreams just went down the drain.
 This was never planned or expected.
-I did not have a plan B. It felt as if my throat collapsed and I could not breath when I thought about never having a family.
+I did not have a plan B. It felt as if my throat collapsed and I could not breathe when I thought about never having a family.
 This was not how it was supposed to go.
 I really needed to get myself together and think of a plan B.”

 This was exactly what I needed

 “I started looking for my plan B on the internet, but this was no easy task.
-My gynecologist told me she could only help me if I had a “real” man at my side.
+My gynaecologist told me she could only help me if I had a “real” man at my side.
 I found it really hard to find the answer I knew was out there but after some time, I finally stumbled upon Cryos.
 This was exactly what I needed!
 This was the answer!
 But how did it work?

 I knew I needed to get help from the hospital to conceive, and I knew that my chances of getting pregnant the natural way were really small.
 After some time, I found out where I could have the insemination done.”